 Working conditions at Foxconn factories

 Working conditions at Foxconn rattled Apple during Jobs’ reign as CEO.
 The Chinese factories’ operations became one of Apple’s biggest controversies, alongside the iPhone 4 “Antennagate” problem, censorship in the App Store, Jobs’ backdated stock options, and Apple’s sometimes heavy-handed approach to the press.

-What all had in common was that they didn’t bring out the best in Jobs.
+What all those situations had in common was that they didn’t bring out the best in Jobs.
 He was a visionary leader, but could sometimes appear glib in public.
 That proved especially true when it came to dealing with problems he did not feel comfortable being challenged on.

 That’s what happened with the Foxconn suicides.
 In reality, Apple was far from the only tech company to make its products in China.
-However, its high level of visibility — and the fact that it successfully marketed itself as the freedom-fighting rebels motivated by making the world a better place — meant that it became synonymous with the news.
+However, its high level of visibility — and the fact that it successfully marketed itself as the freedom-fighting rebel motivated by making the world a better place — meant that Cupertino became synonymous with the grim news.

 This wasn’t helped by the report that one worker committed suicide after losing a prototype fourth-generation iPhone and subsequently being bullied by Foxconn security officers.

 The view of many was summed up by the authors of the 2016 book Becoming Steve Jobs: “How could a company with Apple’s cherubic marketing glow make its devices in Foxconn factories where the drudgery and difficult working conditions resulted in more than a dozen assembly-line workers committing suicide?”